LBPD Additional Resources

 Learn Out Loud

-Over the years, Learn Out Loud had curated a Catalog of over 50,000 of the best audiobooks, podcasts, free downloads, and videos individuals can learn from.
-One of the most popular sections of their site is their Free Audio & Video Directory which features over 10,000 free audiobooks, courses, documentaries, lectures, interviews, speeches, and more.
+Over the years, Learn Out Loud has curated a Catalog of over 50,000 of the best audiobooks, podcasts, free downloads, and videos individuals can learn from.
+One of the most popular sections of their site is their Free Audio & Video Directory, which features over 10,000 free audiobooks, courses, documentaries, lectures, interviews, speeches, and more.

 Learning Ally

-Today, students with learning differences have increased rates of depression, "at-risk" behaviors, a higher likelihood of dropping out and, ultimately, higher poverty rates.
+Today, students with learning differences have increased rates of depression, "at-risk" behaviors, a higher likelihood of dropping out, and, ultimately, higher poverty rates.
 Without the right support, many of these students will needlessly struggle in school and will be poorly positioned for future success.
 Learning Ally seeks to break this cycle of failure.
-We enable schools to support their struggling readers and build a strong foundation for independent, engaged learners who are empowered to achieve socially, emotionally and academically, regardless of their learning difference.
+We enable schools to support their struggling readers and build a strong foundation for independent, engaged learners who are empowered to achieve socially, emotionally, and academically, regardless of their learning differences.

 Libri Vox

-LibriVox volunteers record chapters of books in the public domain, and then we release the audio files back onto the net for free.
-Because the books LibriVox records are in the public domain, readers and listeners should be aware that many of them are very old, and may contain language or express notions that are antiquated at best, offending at worst.
+LibriVox volunteers record chapters of public-domain books, and we release the audio files online for free.
+Because the books LibriVox records are in the public domain, readers and listeners should be aware that many are very old and may contain language or ideas that are antiquated at best and offensive at worst.

 Lit2Go

 Lit2Go is a free online collection of stories and poems in Mp3 (audiobook) format.
-An abstract, citation, playing time, and the word count is given for each of the passages.
-Many of the passages also have a related reading strategy identified.
+An abstract, citation, playing time, and the word count are given for each of the passages.
+Many of the passages also include a related reading strategy.
 Each reading passage can also be downloaded as a PDF and printed for use as a read-along or as supplemental reading material for your classroom.

 National Federation of the Blind, Jacobus tenBroek Library (Baltimore)

 The Jacobus tenBroek Library is located at the National Federation of the Blind national headquarters in Baltimore, Maryland.
-We provide facilities for using our collections, regardless of format, by both sighted and blind readers, and we welcome researchers interested in non-medical aspects of blindness.
-We also welcome walk-in readers, but to maximize the benefit of visiting the library, we urge you to request an appointment or read our reading room policies for researchers.
+We provide access to our collections, regardless of format, for both sighted and blind readers, and we welcome researchers interested in non-medical aspects of blindness.
+We also welcome walk-in readers, but to maximize your visit to the library, we urge you to schedule an appointment or review our reading room policies for researchers.

 Open Culture

 Open Culture brings together high-quality cultural & educational media for the worldwide lifelong learning community.
-Web 2.0 has given them great amounts of intelligent audio and video.
+Web 2.0 has provided them with large volumes of high-quality audio and video.
 It's all free.
 It's all enriching.
 But it's also scattered across the web, and not easy to find.
-Their whole mission is to centralize this content, curate it, and give individuals access to this high-quality content whenever and wherever they want it.
+Their mission is to centralize and curate this content and give individuals access to it whenever and wherever they want.

 Project Gutenberg